Kathrin Hendrich

-Kathrin Julia Hendrich (born 6 April 1992) is a German-Belgium professional footballer who plays for Chicago Stars FC of the National Women's Soccer League (NWSL) and the German national team.
-A versatile defender, she can play as a centre-back, full-back or sweeper.
+Kathrin Julia Hendrich (born 6 April 1992) is a professional footballer who plays as a centre-back for Frauen-Bundesliga club 1.
+FC Köln.
+Born in Belgium, she plays for the Germany national team.
+She has previously been a member of Bayer Leverkusen, 1.
+FFC Frankfurt, Bayern Munich, and VfL Wolfsburg, as well as the Chicago Stars of the National Women's Soccer League (NWSL).

 Youth career

 Hendrich was born in Belgium to a Belgian mother and German father.
 She began her career at the age of seven in her hometown with FC Eupen 1963 before joining FC Teutonia Weiden after four years in the summer of 2003.

 Club career

-Bayer Leverkusen

-For the 2009/10 season she left the club from Würselen and moved to division Bayer 04 Leverkusen.
+For the 2009/10 season, she left the club from Würselen and moved to division Bayer 04 Leverkusen.
 With Leverkusen succeeded in this season promotion to the Bundesliga.
 There she made her debut on 15 August 2010 (1st matchday) in the 0–9 defeat in the away game against FCR 2001 Duisburg.
 On 25 September 2011 she scored in the game against 1.
 FC Lokomotive Leipzig her first Bundesliga goal when she scored to make it 1–0.
 Hendrich can be used as a central defender or defensive midfielder.